-The site consists of 0.92 acres in the C-S-C Zone and within the Development District Overlay (D-D-O) Zone.
+d.
+Transportation-The site consists of 0.92 acres in the C-S-C Zone and within the Development District Overlay (D-D-O) Zone.
 The site is located in the southwest quadrant of the intersection of Greenbelt Road (MD 193) and 63rd Avenue.
-The applicant is proposing to raze the existing eating and drinking establishment with drive-through service, and replace it with the same use.
+The Planning Board is approving the razing of the existing eating and drinking establishment with drive-through service, and the replacement of it with the same use.